cehjwang/academic/_pages/about.md

   - /about.html
 ---
 <div align="justify">
 Hi, there.
-Welcome to my personal website.
+Welcome to my personal website. <br>
 I am currently a post-doctoral researcher at Department of Civil & Environmental Engineering of the Hong Kong University of Science and Technology.
 </div>